Return to Index

 - Nitrate medications—Can help the blood vessels open up to allow better blood flow.

 - Beta-blockers and/or angiotensin-converting enzyme (ACE) inhibitor medications—To decrease the workload on the heart.

 - Anti-anxiety medication

-- Begin a safe exercise program .
+- Beginning a safe exercise program .
 Follow your doctor's advice.

-- Don't smoke, or quit smoking if you already started.
+- Not smoking, or quitting smoking if you already started.

-- Eat a healthy diet.
+- Eating a healthful diet.
 Aim for a diet that is low in saturated fat and rich in whole grains, fruits, and vegetables.

-- Properly manage long-term conditions, like high blood pressure , diabetes, and high cholesterol which can affect heart health.
+- Properly managing long-term conditions, like high blood pressure , diabetes, and high cholesterol which can affect heart health.

-- Develop relaxation techniques to help manage stress.
+- Developing relaxation techniques to help manage stress.

 - Reviewer: EBSCO Medical Review BoardMichael J. Fucci, DO, FACC